-For example this map illustrates the intersection of rail networks with hospitals in a typical midwest region.
+For example this map illustrates the intersection of the CSX rail network with CVS Pharmacies in a typical midwest region.
 The medical industry is actively experimenting with the viability of drone delivery between hospitals for transport of medicines, human tissues etc.

 The main advantage of flying EVTOL aircraft over railways is the safety factor.
 A crash of lightweight electric aircraft on a railway line is less likely to be as catastrophic as in a urban/suburban neighborhood.
 Also the availability of high-voltage electric infrastructure along rail beds makes remote charging of electric aircraft more viable.